mconfalonieri/external-dns-hetzner-webhook/README.md

 - the zone must be migrated to Hetzner Cloud console
 - **USE_CLOUD_API** must be set to `true`

-The labels are set in the annotation `external-dns.alpha.kubernetes.io/webhook-hetzner-labels`.
+The labels are set with an annotation prefixed with:
+`external-dns.alpha.kubernetes.io/webhook-hetzner-label-`.

 For example, if we want to set these labels: